Gao Haisheng

-Gao Haisheng (高海生 (高海生, Gāo Hǎishēng); born 6 January 1997) is a Chinese footballer who currently plays for Zibo Cuju in the China League One.
+Gao Haisheng (高海生 (高海生, Gāo Hǎishēng); born 6 January 1997) is a Chinese footballer who currently plays for Liaoning Tieren in the China League One.

 Club career

 Gao Haisheng joined Chinese Super League side Shanghai SIPG's youth academy in November 2014 when Shanghai SIPG bought Shanghai Luckystar's youth team.
 He was promoted to the first team squad by André Villas-Boas in the 2017 season.
 On 15 July 2017, Gao made his senior debut in a 3–1 away win against Yanbian Funde.
-On 11 May 2018, Gao involved in a car accident on a drunk driving.
+On 11 May 2018, Gao was involved in a car accident while drunk driving.
 He received an administrative detention on suspicion of dangerous driving.
 He was excluded from the first team squad in July 2018.